mkaouri/Prediction-of-occupied-City-space/README.md

-# The biggest problem of Al-Khiyam City in year 2400
+# The biggest problem of a city in year 2400

 ## Introduction